Albert von Mensdorff-Pouilly-Dietrichstein: Early life

 Born in Lemberg (now Lviv) on 5 September 1861 as the second son of Alexander von Mensdorff-Pouilly, Prince of Dietrichstein-Nikolsburg, a former Austro-Hungarian politician, and his wife Alexandrine (née Countess von Dietrichstein-Proskau und Leslie), heiress of the Princes of Dietrichstein.

 By birth, he was a member of House of Mensdorff-Pouilly, an Austrian noble family which originated in Lorraine and had fled the French Revolution in 1790.

+He had family connections to the British Royal family, derived through the marriage of his grandfather Count Emmanuel von Mensdorff-Pouilly with Queen Victoria's aunt, Princess Sophie of Saxe-Coburg-Saalfeld; also his father had been a godson and favorite cousin of Queen Victoria's husband, the Prince Consort.

 Career

 Count von Mensdorff-Pouilly-Dietrichstein entered the Austro-Hungarian foreign service in 1884 and was assigned as an attaché to the embassy in Paris and transferred to London in 1889.
-His family connections with the British court derived through the marriage of his grandfather Count Emmanuel von Mensdorff-Pouilly with Queen Victoria's aunt, Princess Sophie of Saxe-Coburg-Saalfeld; also his father had been a godson and favorite cousin of Queen Victoria's husband, the Prince Consort.
-On 6 May 1904, he presented his credentials as Ambassador of the Dual Monarchy at the Court of St. James's, a promotion over the heads of many of his seniors that had come at the request of his second cousin King Edward VII of the United Kingdom.
+His family connections to the British court was soon apparent.
+He was promoted from First Secretary to Minister Plenipotentiary in February 1903.
+The Ambassador (Count Deym) died in office in September 1903, and on 6 May 1904 Mensdorff presented his credentials as Ambassador of the Dual Monarchy at the Court of St. James's, a promotion over the heads of many of his seniors that had come at the request of his second cousin King Edward VII of the United Kingdom.